DeepLinkProtocol/DeepLinkSDK-Win/docs/sdk_user_manual.md

 >VBCable Driver: <https://vb-audio.com/Cable/>

+After receiving this request, the DeepLink service will start a child process, use the NFT and other information obtained from the server to establish a remote connection in the child process, and transmit audio and video streams.

 The remote video process will create a new pipe to transmit status information, see the reply below for the name of the pipe.

 ```json